Acerca de

 The Science and the Benefits

-As many health professionals are beginning to highlight, stress-related issues have become an epidemic (World Health Organization) and the number one killer of Americans (CDC) over the course of the 21st century.
-Different than pre-industrial revolution, many of our stressors and "threats" are created by societal norms, unrealistic expectations, needs for perfection, and an unhealthy enmeshment with instant gratification and constant validation.
-Though initially designed to make life more convenient, modern technologies have seemed to hinder as much as aid, leaving us with only the illusion of connection.
-Instead, we remain at arms length (or screen's length) of the world outside our walls.
-Additionally, our disconnect from the natural world and the multitude of life within it, has led us to a greater desensitization toward the ways we negatively impact it.
-At risk of being hyperbolic, one
+As many health professionals are beginning to highlight, stress-related issues are a significant concern (World Health Organization) and are associated with six leading causes of death in the U.S. (CDC).
+Different than pre-industrial revolution, many of our stressors and "threats" are created by societal norms, unrealistic expectations, needs for perfection, and an unhealthy enmeshment with instant gratification, constant validation, and consumption overload.
+Though initially designed to make life more convenient, some modern technologies have seemed to hinder as much as aid, leaving us with only the illusion of connection and an intolerance for discomfort.
+Many find more connection with their phone than than the life around them.
+Additionally, our disconnect from nature has led us to a greater desensitization toward the ways we impact it.
+At risk of being hyperbolic, one could argue that reconnecting with nature is not only saving ourselves, but the planet itself.

 -